Sanghren/avalanche-hardhat-fork-tutorial/README.md

 The flow of it would be:

 ```
-Your send a call to Swapper's swap function -> Swapper use Pangolin router `swapExactTokensForTokens` function
+1- Your send a call to Swapper's swap function
+2- Swapper use Pangolin router `swapExactTokensForTokens` function
--> Pangolin router call a Pair contract to make the swap
+3- Pangolin router call a Pair contract to make the swap
 ```

 Notice how it requires calls to external contracts.

-If you want to test your Swapper 'swap' function you then need to set up in your test environment :
+If you want to test your Swapper `swap` function you then need to set up in your test environment :

 - 2 Token contracts to use in a pair contract
 - Pangolin Factory